 Tuck one into something fun like a spiffy new water bottle or kicky pair of socks, and you're golden.

 I appreciate you because you're a thoughtful gift giver, looking for the best hiking gift guide before you select your gifts.

-My hope is that my best hiking gift guide for 2017 will point you to the perfect (and easy) presents to make your favorite hikers smile, mile after mile.
+My hope is that my best hiking gift guide will point you to the perfect (and easy) presents to make your favorite hikers smile, mile after mile.